Arlington Aerials

 Picture

-Becca Hantman - Co-Lead Coach Dynamites/Level 4
+Becca Hantman - Lead Coach Dynamites

 Becca grew up competing for Classics Gymnastics Center, a private club in Charlottesville, VA, where she started shadowing her coaches at age 11 and was hired at age 14.
 Becca graduated from James Madison University with a Bachelor of Science.
 She is USAG Safety Certified and has over 20 years of coaching experience at all recreational and competitive levels with a specialty in women's compulsory gymnastics.
 She began coaching with Arlington County in 2009.
 Becca is the former Level 4 head coach with the Aerials and currently subs for all levels.
 She enjoys coaching because she finds empowering others to surpass their own expectations to be such a rewarding experience and finds that gymnastics builds an unparalleled confidence that young girls especially benefit from, shaping their future endeavors into adulthood.